Coldmooon/CCF/README.md

 ### Use trained CCF model for pedestrian detection ###

-* simply run './runDetect.m' and follow instructions in the codes, detection results will be save as 'allBBs.mat'
+* simply run './runDetect.m' and follow instructions in the codes, detection results will be saved as 'allBBs.mat'
-* If you want to run on multiple threads, use 'CUDA_VISIBLE_DEVCIES' environment variable to get matCaffe run on multiple GPU devices (which is a simple patch for an existing Caffe bug)
+* If you want to run multiple tasks in parallel on multiple GPUs, use 'CUDA_VISIBLE_DEVCIES' environment variable to let matCaffe run on multiple GPU devices (which is a simple patch for an existing Caffe bug)

 ### Train a CCF pedestrian detector ###